kerrieclark831/search/README.md

 ### The API

 Each front end application contains an API (Java interface and implementation(s)) that defines the Domain Specific Language (DSL) for that application.
-The API method names are as expressive as possible in the context of the feature.
+The API method names are as expressive and fluent as possible in the context of the feature.
 In our small exmaple, all we need to do is execute a search:

 ```
 public interface SearchAPI {